boltops-tools/ufo/docs/_docs/migrations.md

 ufo task hi-web --command bundle exec rake db:migrate
 ```

-It nice to wrap the commands in a wrapper script in case you have to do things like the load the environment.
+It is nice to wrap the commands in a wrapper script in case you have to do things like to load the environment.

 ```sh
 ufo task hi-web --command bin/migrate